Christians You Should Know: William Carey October 4, 2023

 A Spiritual Application for Our Lives:

-William Carey was pioneer in missions because he understood the great heart of God to save lost sinners.
+William Carey was a pioneer in missions because he understood the great heart of God to save lost sinners.
 The salvation of the lost consumed William Carey, but it was his love for Christ that compelled him.
-There are many aspects of Carey’s life and ministry that should be studied.
+God used the life and testimony of David Brainerd to encourage Carey into mission work – in which he accomplished much!
+Many aspects of Carey’s life and ministry should be studied.
 His work to get the Scripture to the people of India must not go without recognition.
 Carey’s perseverance during violent illness, personal suffering, marital distress, persecution, and incomprehensible oppression serve to remind us that God’s work requires God’s strength.
-Christ promised us that In the world ye shall have tribulation: but be of good cheer; I have overcome the world” (1 Corinthians 16:33b) – in all of the these things, we can have the peace of God.
+Christ promised us that In the world ye shall have tribulation: but be of good cheer; I have overcome the world” (1 Corinthians 16:33b) – in all of these things, we can have the peace of God.
 We serve a victorious Savior (1 Corinthians 15:57-58).

 A Suggestion for Further Reading…